Click Here to Make Reservations

 The Department of Parks and Recreation maintains grounds and operations of identified parks and facilities at the current level of service, evaluate priorities and adjust the workforce to the priorities identified to efficiently carry out our mission and provide basic levels of services at all general funded neighborhood parks, cemeteries, bridges, County facilities and office buildings, reservoirs, and regional parks throughout Stanislaus County.

-Additionally, the Community/County Centers Parks Division is responsible for landscape/grounds maintenance services at the following facilities: County Clerk-Recorder/Elections Building, 801 11th Street Building, Health Services Agency (County Center 2), Learning Institute (County Center 3), Probation and Juvenile Hall (County Center 5), ten Libraries, Medical Arts Building, Behavioral Health and Recovery Services facilities including Stanislaus Recovery Center (Ceres) and a portion of County Center 1, 12th Street Garage and offices, Old City Hall, 1010 Tenth Street, Mancini Hall, and the Coroner's Office.
+The Community Parks/County Centers division manages the maintenance and operations of the parks, flood control landscape, and streetscapes within County Service Areas 1, 10, 16, 18, 19, 21, 22, 24, 25, 26, and Del Rio Heights Landscape Assessment District; the Helen White Trail; Fox Grove, Riverdale and Las Palmas Fishing Accesses; Pauper's, Cemetery; the Regional Water Safety Training Center located in Empire; Atlas, Bonita, Burbank-Paradise, Empire Community, Empire Tot Lot, Fairview, Leroy F. Fitzsimmons, Mono, Oregon Drive, Parklawn, Riverdale, Salida, and the United Community Parks.
+Additionally, the Community Parks/County Centers Division is responsible for landscape/grounds maintenance services at the following facilities: County Clerk-Recorder/Elections Building, 801 11th Street Building, Health Services Agency (County Center 2), Learning Institute (County Center 3), Probation and Juvenile Hall (County Center 5), 11 Libraries, Behavioral Health and Recovery Services facilities including Stanislaus Recovery Center (Ceres), a portion of County Center 1, 12th Street Garage and offices, Old City Hall, 1010 Tenth Street, Mancini Hall, and the Coroner's Office.

-The La Grange Regional Park including the Off-Highway Vehicle area; Gold Dredge area; Livery Stables, Jail, School House, and Museum; Joe Domecq Wildlife area; Kiwanis Camp; Basso and Old La Grange Bridge; La Grange Cemetery; Robert's Ferry Cemetery; French Bar Cemetery; Basso Fishing Access area; Turlock State Lake Fishing Access area; and 225 acres of river bottom along the Tuolumne River.
+The La Grange Regional Park includes the Off-Highway Vehicle area; Gold Dredge area; Livery Stables, Jail, School House, and Museum; Joe Domecq Wilderness area; Kiwanis Camp; Basso and Old La Grange Bridge; La Grange Cemetery; Robert's Ferry Cemetery; French Bar Cemetery, Basso Fishing Access; Turlock State Lake Fishing Access; and 225 acres of river bottom along the Tuolumne River.